Hardware Components and Behaviors

 Changing Template Behavior

-Reactor does it's best to choose the correct Template Behavior for your behavior.
-It does so based on what it knows about the type of component and the parameter you select.
-Sometimes you might still want to change this.
-To do so click Show More.
-This will show the Template Behavior dropdown
+Reactor does its best to choose the correct Template Behavior based on the type of component and the parameter you select.
+However, you may still want to change it.
+To do so, click Show More to display the Template Behavior dropdown.

-The Template Behavior shows the most commonly used templates at the top.
-If fou have created Template Behaviors yourself they will also be shown.
-If you can not find what you are looking for click Show All inside of the dropdown to show more included Template Behaviors of reactor
+The Template Behavior dropdown shows the most commonly used templates at the top.
+If you have created Template Behaviors yourself, they will also appear.
+If you cannot find what you're looking for, click Show All to display more included Template Behaviors from Reactor.

 Available Template Behaviors